kamilczynski/Grapevine-Winter-Pruning-Point-Localization-Using-YOLO-Based-Instance-Segmentation/README.md

 ### `05_Training.py`
 <p align="justify">A training script for YOLO-based object detection built with the Ultralytics framework.
 The script verifies the runtime environment, including Python, PyTorch, CUDA, cuDNN, and JupyterLab versions, to ensure reproducible training.
 It generates a structured YOLO-compatible data.yaml configuration, validates dataset directories, and performs model initialization and GPU-accelerated training with configurable hyperparameters such as optimizer, learning rate, batch size, and momentum.
 The script is intended for automated, reproducible experimentation and benchmarking of YOLO models.</p>

+### `06 Models Evaluation - Metric.py.py`
+<p align="justify">Script for evaluating a YOLO segmentation model on a test dataset using the Ultralytics framework.
+Runs GPU-based validation, computes global and per-class segmentation metrics (Precision, Recall, F1, mAP), generates standard Ultralytics plots, and exports results to a CSV file for benchmarking and analysis.</p>

+### `07 Models Evaluation - Mask.py`
+<p align="justify">Utility script for running YOLO segmentation inference on a test dataset and exporting results in Ultralytics-style format.
+Performs batch prediction on test images, saves visualization outputs, and converts predicted segmentation masks into normalized YOLO-compatible .txt label files (polygon format, masks only, no bounding boxes or confidence scores).</p>

 # PCA-Based Semantic Cut Line Extraction from YOLO Segmentation

 This document provides the full mathematical formulation of the method used to